hashicorp/terraform-provider-azuread/docs/data-sources/service_principal.md

 * `id` - The unique identifier of the app role.
 * `is_enabled` - Determines if the app role is enabled.
 * `value` - Specifies the value of the roles claim that the application should expect in the authentication and access tokens.

 ---

+`features` block exports the following:

+* `custom_single_sign_on_app` - Whether this service principal represents a custom SAML application.
+* `enterprise_application` - Whether this service principal represents an Enterprise Application.
+* `gallery_application` - Whether this service principal represents a gallery application.
+* `visible_to_users` - Whether this app is visible to users in My Apps and Office 365 Launcher.

+---